 The below table shows our overall median (the middle number in the data set) and mean (the average of all salaries) gender pay gap based on hourly rates of pay at the snapshot date of 1 April 2024.

-As described above, this is not an equitable or accurate reflection of the Gender Pay Equity within like-for-like roles.
+However, as described above, this is not an equitable or accurate reflection of the Gender Pay Equity within like for like roles.
 While this second table below provided by WGEA is still not reflective of Queensland Country’s own remuneration system of complexity and accountability levels, it does provide more respective data concerning role types.
-This table shows our GPG for each of the role levels.
-We are pleased that we are consistently performing better than industry average through our manager roles from 1.2% - 12.9% below the industry average.
+This table shows our GPG for each of the role levels across three years.
+We are pleased to be performing at least 3.5% better than the industry average across all management roles.

 Understanding our gap

-In evaluating compensation across similar job grades, encouragingly, we found that pay gaps were minimal when looking across similar roles at Queensland Country Bank, with gaps ranging between -6.84% (in favour of women) to 6.25%.
+In evaluating compensation across similar job grades, encouragingly, we found that pay gaps were minimal when looking across similar roles at Queensland Country Bank, with an average of a 1.24% pay gap.
 This gives us confidence about our internal pay practices – that when we look at equivalent job roles, males and females are paid reasonably equitable and well below the industry average.
 Although our overall pay equity gap remains minimal, we recognise there are areas where this gap is wider and we have more work to do.
 We are committed to maintaining a focus on increasing the number of women in senior positions as well as in STEM and commercial roles and we also strive to recruit to our values and ensure we hire based on merit and cultural alignment.

 Meaningful changes take time, and our ultimate goal is to achieve gender equality across all levels of our organisation without compromising our core values.
-At the heart of what we do and believe is making the financial wellbeing of Queenslanders better.
-Our core values of Put People First, Be Genuine, Bring our Best and Embrace Change guide our behaviours and actions.
+At the heart of what we do and believe is making financial wellbeing of Queenslanders better.
+Our core values of Be Genuine, Put People First, Embrace Change, Bring Your Best guide our behaviours and actions.
 We do what’s right, we do what we say, we grow talent and we give back to our communities.
 Our plan to attract and hire more women into our business includes the following:

 - Inclusive bias-free recruitment practices.